fulup-bzh/OidConnect/README.md

   to leave comment on a blog, or store user preferences.
 They is no real need for a login page, when a user hit a protected page, when needed he is redirected for authentication.

+  WARNING: I used annotation in my controller sample, and it looks like they where will be removed from L5.
+Until annotation come back as un external package.
+You may have either to use an older version of L5 or build your route and middleware as before.

   OidLoginController: